felixu1992/felixu1992/README.md

 👋 Hi!
-I'm a Software Engineer at ISYSCORE working on IoT paltform, a service that helps millions of device link to the network.
+I'm a Software Engineer at ISYSCORE working on IoT platform, a service that helps millions of device link to the network.

 [about me](https://blogs.felixu.top/about/)